 by Bibianna Purgina, MD FRCPC

-Fibromatosis is a non-cancerous tumour made up of a specialized type of connective tissue called fibrous tissue.
+Fibromatosis is a benign (non-cancerous) tumour made up of a specialized type of connective tissue called fibrous tissue.
 Pathologists divide fibromatosis into two categories depending on where the tumour develops.
 Tumours that develop just under the skin are called superficial fibromatosis.
 Tumours that develop deeper within the body are called deep fibromatosis.

 These tumours are described as ‘superficial’ because they develop just under the skin, often in the hands or feet.
 There are other names for superficial fibromatosis, based on where in the body it develops.
 When this condition develops in the palm of the hand it is called palmar fibromatosis (Dupuytren’s contracture).
 In this location, it can form hard bumps on the palm of the hand and puckering of the skin.
 This can make it difficult to extend your fingers.
 Dupuytren’s contracture is more common in older patients and can affect both hands.
 When this condition develops on the bottom of the foot (the sole) is called plantar fibromatosis or Ledderhose’s disease.
 This condition can also involve the penis and is called penile fibromatosis or Peyronie’s disease.
 Penile fibromatosis typically affects men over the age of 40.